Skip to Content

 Grab a cold one, head to the nearest hammock and watch the sunset turn to fire.

 There is one thing that might tempt you out of your hammock though.
-Like La Paz (#2 above), it’s one of the best destinations in the world for swimming with whale sharks.
+Isla Holbox is one of the world’s top places for swimming with whale sharks.

-The whale shark season on Isla Holbox is mid-May to mid-September.
+The whale shark season is mid-May to mid-September.

 Other activities (if you feel the need for doing something else) include taking a tour to see bioluminescent phytoplankton at night or exploring the island’s mangroves.